tallen-hashicorp/vault-pr-ad-testing/README.md

 ### Testing with Dynamic Credentials

+To test with dynamic credentials, follow these steps:

-First copy over the ldifs, change `[VAULT_SERVER]` to point to your vault server
+1. Copy over the LDIF files and change `[VAULT_SERVER]` to point to your Vault server:

 ```bash
 scp -r ldifs/* ubuntu@[VAULT_SERVER]:
 ```

-Then configure vault on the server
+2. Configure Vault on the server:

 ```bash
 vault write ldap/role/dynamic-role \
   creation_ldif=@/home/ubuntu/creation.ldif \